slamora/brackets-wiki/Localization-Tests.md

 ### Read Permissions

 1. In the operating system, remove **read** permissions from ``index.html``.
-On mac, use ``chmod 0 index.html``.
-On windows, open the file properties dialog.
+On Mac, use ``chmod 0 index.html``.
+On Windows, open the file properties dialog.
 Under "Security", click "Edit...".
 Choose your user account, then check the "Deny" checkbox for the "Read" permission.
 Save permission changes when finished.
 2. In Brackets, open ``index.html``
 3. Confirm error opening file dialog ``<dialog_error_opening_file_not_readable>``
 4. In the operating system, restore the original file permissions to ``index.html``